CursedFrame/talentfinder/README.md

 * User can view other user's profiles and view projects they are a part of
 * User can follow certain projects (video games, animation, etc.)
-* User can use tags to filter projects/users
 * Finder user can post project updates
 * Users can see notifications on project updates (auditioners send audio, projecter managers send updates)
 * Finder user can see feed of users